-- With steel clamp and screw, secure water supply line (copper tubing only) to rear panel of refrigerator as shown. - Coil excess water supply line (copper tubing only), about 21⁄2 turns, behind refrigerator as shown and arrange coils so they do not vibrate or wear against any other surface. - 7.
-Turn ON water supply at shutoff valve and tighten any connections that leak. - Reconnect refrigerator to electrical power source. - To turn ice maker on, lower wire signal arm (side mounted) or set the ice maker's On/Off power switch to the "I" position (rear mounted).
+- With steel clamp and screw, secure water supply line (copper tubing only) to rear panel of refrigerator as shown. - Coil excess water supply line (copper tubing only), about 21⁄2 turns, behind refrigerator as shown and arrange coils so they do not vibrate or wear against any other surface. - To turn ice maker on, press the ice maker's On/Off power switch so the LED is steadily illuminated.